 The History of the Sun, has been written in the scriptures of many ancient civilizations and religious and spiritual movements.
 It is observable within nature and now, the advancement in cosmology, we able to explore and explain the mechanisms of the sun in a rational and understandable way.
 Since Galileo invented the telescope and looked up to the sun, he started to observe it’s behaviour, over 400 years ago.
 This has enabled us to see the correlation between sun spots and what happens here on earth, as these sunspots go through cycles.
 Weather patterns, temperature and even volcanic and seismic activity changes as sunspot number rise and fall.
 NASA and NOAA have been recording the movements of the Sun for many decades now.

 If we look into the history of our Sun, we can see it expressed in literature, art, culture, health and well being and many other dynamics within society.
 We can trace the historical recordings of the sun and it’s affect on our planet, to 40,000 years, through petroglyphs in many places and more recently over 10,000 years ago at Gobekli Tepe.
 Civilizations depended upon the sun, for everything, it sustained their entire existence.
-The Aztecs, Mayans and Egyptians all worshiped the Sun, embedding it within their society, as a God.
+The Aztecs, Mayans and Egyptians all worshipped the Sun, embedding it within their society, as a God.
 It was after all the giver and taker of life.
 The Aztecs also known as the ‘people of the sun’ actually had five Sun gods, all within a different age of the Aztec empire.
 After each of the Sun gods demise, there was a great disaster on Earth.
 Some of the Mayan temples were aligned to the Sun’s movements upon the equinox.
 Both these civilizations had a great understanding of the Sun.

-We are all sun worshipers at heart.
+We are all sun worshippers at heart.
 To have knowledge of the sun and the power and influence it yields over us and our beautiful Earth, not only enriches our souls and gives us an appreciation for how much we rely on it.
 It also enables us to understand that, as humans, we have no control over our global climate or any real influence over climatic conditions.
 It, is, and can only be, our SUN that dictates our fate.
 Our ancestors seem to have understood this.
 Building great temples and pyramids directly aligned with the Sun and stars movements.
 They studied the Sun, mythology was created and whole civilizations were created around the worship of the Sun.
 Its movements, and how the landscape changed as the sun went through it’s phases.
 Planting food and raising animals with the sun.
 People’s lives, literally depended upon the cycles of the Sun.

 The Sun and human health has always been something that has been contested.
 Too much sun, is bad for you, it will certainly increase your chances of exposure to harmful ultra violet rays, especially in times when our atmosphere is less robust and allows in more of space energy, such as cosmic rays to penetrate through the ionosphere.
 Too little and we have high chances of vitamin d deficiency, and in the northern hemisphere around 60% of people are deficient.
 Part of this is to do with lack of sunlight exposure in the winter months and also because more people have migrated from lower latitudes to higher latitudes this also affects vitamin d deficient numbers.
 People with darker skin need more sunlight, due to absorbing sunlight at a slower rate then lighter skin.
 We do see a multitude of mental health issues come from diminished sunlight exposure, conditions like SAD and even depression have been related to this.
 I believe that there are no coincidences when it comes to our connection with the Sun.